 The fastest p–i–n photodiodes have bandwidths well above 100 GHz.
 Their active areas typically have a diameter of only a few microns.
 They are often made in fiber-coupled form and can be applied e.g. in receivers for optical fiber communications; the achieved bit rates can be as high as 160 Gbit/s.

 Materials for p–i–n Photodiodes

-The most common p–i–n diodes are based on silicon.
+Some p–i–n diodes are based on silicon.
 They are sensitive throughout the visible spectral region and in the near infrared up to ≈ 1 μm.
-At longer wavelengths, the absorption efficiency and thus the responsivity drops sharply, but the parameters of this cut-off depend on the thickness of the i region.
+At longer wavelengths, the absorption efficiency and thus the responsivity drops sharply, but the parameters of that cut-off depend on the thickness of the intrinsic region.

 For longer wavelengths up to ≈ 1.7 μm (or with extended spectral response up to 2.6 μm), InGaAs p–i–n diodes are available, although at significantly higher prices (particularly for large active areas).
-Germanium p–i–n diodes can be an alternative.
+Small InGaAs photodiodes can be extremely fast.

 Germanium p–i–n diodes can be a cheaper alternative to InGaAs diodes, but they have a much slower response and exhibit a much larger dark current.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him, e.g. via e-mail.